mail_outline sales@mediastorehouse.com

 An African fish eagle (Halliaeetus vocifer) swoops to catch a fish with its talons off Rusinga Island, Lake Victoria

 Japan, Honshu Island, Kyoto.
-Fushimi Inari Taisha is a shrine dedicated to Inari, the Shinto Rice God.
-This Shrine actually has five shrines spread across its grounds, which also have about 10
+Fushimi Inari Taisha is a shrine dedicated to Inari, the Shinto Rice God

 An old Kikuyu lady picks coffee Taken in the 1960 s, this photograph depicts a traditional form of dress and ear ornaments among Kikuyu women, which has completely disappeared